DrHamid459/ADH/README.md

-# Digital Health Mobile App
+# React Native Health App

-React Native app for digital health registration and diagnosis.
+A mobile app for health registration using React Native.